zhanghai/PatternLock/README.md

 ### Implementing

-As stated above, the common usage will be extending instead of giving `Intent` extras, because the actions to perform generally requires a `Context` or even a `Activity`, in which a simple callback can be difficult or even leaking `Activity` instances.
+As stated above, the common usage will be extending or checking result instead of giving `Intent` extras, because the actions to perform generally requires a `Context` or even a `Activity`, in which a simple callback can be difficult or even leaking `Activity` instances.

 Set pattern activity example: